oeo/mkay/README.md

   considerable amount of traffic depending on the box specs (running pm2 is probably the best for single-instance deployments)
 - has served as the backbone to a custom ecom platform processing over 1m$ sales/daily
-  - not only processing orders and subscriptions but also recording and analyzing all traffic analytics
+  - not only processing orders and subscriptions but also recording and aggregating all traffic analytics

 ## features